Default S3 method

 The carry forward method replaces a missing price for a product by the price for the same product in the previous period.
 It tends to push an index value towards 1, and is usually avoided; see paragraph 6.61 in the CPI manual (2020).
 The carry backwards method does the opposite, but this is rarely used in practice.

-The shadow price method recursively imputes a missing price by the value of the price for the same product in the previous period multiplied by the value of the period-over-period elemental index for the elemental aggregate to which that product belongs.
-This requires computing and aggregating an index (according to pias, unless pias is not supplied) for each period, and so these imputations can take a while.
+The self-correcting overall mean method recursively imputes a missing price by the value of the price for the same product in the previous period multiplied by the value of the period-over-period elementary index for the elementary aggregate to which that product belongs.
+This requires computing and aggregating an index (according to pias, unless pias is not supplied) for each period.
 The index values used to do the imputations are not returned because the index needs to be recalculated to get correct percent-change contributions.
+It is identical to simply excluding missing price relatives in the index calculation, except in the period that a missing product returns.
+For this reason care is needed when using this method.
+It is sensitive to the assumption that a product does not change over time, and in some cases it is safer to simply omit the missing price relatives instead of imputing the missing prices.

 References